Le-Tuan-Binh/vscode/vscode-settings-guide.md

 `The Emmet: Show Abbreviation Suggestions` setting in Visual Studio Code is a powerful feature that enhances your coding efficiency by providing real-time abbreviation suggestions.
 Emmet, a toolkit for web developers, significantly speeds up the process of writing HTML, XML, and CSS by allowing you to type short, concise abbreviations that expand into full-fledged code snippets.

-### Emmet: Include Languages

-Setting: `Emmet: Include Languages`
+**Emmet: Include Languages**

-Specifies the list of languages where Emmet abbreviations are enabled.
+The Emmet: Include Languages setting in Visual Studio Code is a crucial customization that allows you to specify the list of languages where Emmet abbreviations are enabled.

-### Emmet: Trigger Expansion On Tab

-Setting: `Emmet: Trigger Expansion On Tab`
+**Emmet: Trigger Expansion On Tab**

-Determines whether tab key triggers abbreviation expansion for Emmet.

-### Editor: Cursor Style

-Specifies the style of the cursor in the editor.
+`Enabling the Emmet`: Trigger Expansion On Tab setting in Visual Studio Code is a powerful way to enhance your coding efficiency and streamline your workflow.
+By allowing the tab key to trigger Emmet abbreviation expansions, you can write code faster, reduce errors, and maintain a consistent and intuitive coding process.
+Customize this setting to fit your specific needs and enjoy a more productive and enjoyable development experience.

+**Editor: Cursor Style**

+The Editor: `Cursor Style setting` in Visual Studio Code allows users to specify the appearance and behavior of the cursor in the code editor.
+This customization can enhance the coding experience by making the cursor more visible and easier to track, which is particularly beneficial during extended coding sessions or when working with complex codebases.
+The cursor style can be adjusted to suit personal preferences, aiding in comfort and efficiency.

+Available Cursor Styles

 ### Editor: Cursor Blinking